-Raw dog food diets are controversial.
+Raw pet food diets are controversial.
 Handling raw meat can be a messy job and your preference may be to feed your companion something closer to what you would eat, but your needs and those of your dog or cat are completely different.
 Raw meat is the natural source of protein for both carnivorous and omnivorous animals.
 Protein is an amino acid, and an amino acid is a molecule.

-Raw meat is made up of long molecule chains that are easily broken down by the dog's/cat's digestive system.
+Raw meat is made up of long molecule chains that are easily broken down by the dogs and cats digestive system.
 The long molecule chain is broken into short chain amino acids through the cooking process, and the pet is left with a deficiency of a complete amino acid profile.
 Amino acids, essential nutrients, enzymes and antioxidants are destroyed or altered through the cooking process.
 These nutrients are absolutely vital to good health, and in fact are essential for every biochemical activity in your pet's body.
 The feeding of cooked or processed foods interferes with many of the body's normal functions, and therefore is responsible for impairing or otherwise compromising the immune system.
 When fat in the meat is cooked it transforms to trans-fats, which are toxic and have been found to have a detrimental effect on the immune system, cell membranes and liver function.

 Salmonella is a bacteria derived from animal fecal matter.
-It is associated with the presence of feces on the flesh, which means the meat was exposed to the contents of the lower digestive tract during the slaughtering and processing stage.
+It's associated with the presence of feces on the flesh, which means the meat was exposed to the contents of the lower digestive tract during the slaughtering and processing stage.
 There are many unsubstantiated concerns which condemn raw meat feeding, the primary concern being the potential to infect humans with salmonella, however, there exists very little real evidence that exposure to humans is a serious threat.
 The phobia of raw meat feeding seems to be a North American issue, as in Europe it is common practice to feed raw with full veterinary approval.
-If Salmonella infection is truly a problem it would have been of much greater concern in the smaller, crowded Eurpean countries.
+If Salmonella infection is truly a problem it would have been of much greater concern in the smaller, crowded European countries.

 As with any feeding method, common sense, good hygiene, and the handling of meat as one would their own, is of greatest importance.
 The dog's digestive tract is short, only 3-6 times its body length.
 The dog's stomach holds the food for up to 8 hours and secretes hydrochloric acid many times stronger than that of humans.
 This aids the digestion of protein and kills harmful bacteria.